Simpler Presentations for Many Fragments of Quantum Circuits: CNOT-dihedral circuits

 \section{CNOT-dihedral circuits}

-This appendix supplies the fragment-specific proof obligations for the CNOT-dihedral completeness statement in \cref{sec:completeness}.
-Unlike the other fragments, we do not need an encoding/decoding transfer here: the source presentation of \ref{appendix:oldgraphicallanguage5} already lives in a PROP setting with the same scalar convention as our master signature.
+For CNOT-dihedral completeness, the fragment-specific work is narrower than in the other cases.
+No encoding/decoding transfer is needed: the source presentation of \ref{appendix:oldgraphicallanguage5} already lives in a PROP setting with the same scalar convention as our master signature.

-What \emph{does} need to be checked is that our smaller rule set $\QCdihedral$ is conservative with respect to the original one: every axiom of \ref{appendix:oldgraphicallanguage5} that we omit must be derivable from $\QCdihedral$.
-The lemmas below provide exactly these derivations, so that the imported completeness theorem applies unchanged.
+The remaining check is conservative coverage of the source presentation.
+Every axiom of \ref{appendix:oldgraphicallanguage5} omitted from the smaller rule set $\QCdihedral$ must be derivable from $\QCdihedral$ itself.
+The lemmas in this section provide those derivations, so the imported completeness theorem applies unchanged.

 \begin{remark} \cref{cnot-old-R4} follows by the same rewriting used in the section for Clifford+T. \end{remark}

 \begin{derivation} \cref{cnot-old-R2}

 \end{derivation}